 A comprehensive guide on how to solo a Machamp Raid, written by Kristy.
 Be warned, this is a huge guide.

-Machamp raid boss CP is 18144 and we would describe the difficulty of a Machamp solo raid as challenging, but fair.
+Machamp’s raid boss CP is 19707 and we would describe the difficulty of a Machamp solo raid as challenging, but fair.
 It becomes much easier to pull off if using Mewtwo.

 Quick fact sheet